- Grill Sergeant Mouth Box

 Truffles are a delicacy that no foodie can resist.
 They aren’t often sold in grocery stores, though, so this is a gift they will love.
 A few shavings over pasta, risotto, or soft-scrambled eggs, heaven!
 There are two or three black truffles from Umbria in each jar.
 Truffles are thought to be an aphrodisiac, so these make a great gift idea for Valentine’s Day.

 You might think peanut butter is too pedestrian a gift for a real foodie.
 And if you were talking about ordinary peanut butter, you’d be right, but this is no regular peanut butter.
-Made with 100% ethically sourced ingredients from Haiti, it contains just three ingredients; peanuts, Scotch Bonnet peppers, and salt.
+The addition of Habenero peppers gives it a kick!
 Creamy, sweet, and spicy, it’s like nothing they’ve ever tasted!

 Having moved away from NYC about five years ago, I can tell you with complete authority that there is no such thing as a good bagel outside of the 5 Burroughs.
 It’s the watah, as any New Yorker will tell you.
 And arguably, the best NYC bagels come from H&H. These are H&H bagels!
 The gift includes the bagels, Nova Scotia Salmon, and cream cheese.
 You can choose the quantity and flavor of the bagels, the amount of salmon, and the flavor of cream cheese.